When is the application deadline?

 What type of work should be included in my portfolio?
 What is the preferred format?

 Applicants must present a portfolio providing evidence of their interest in architecture using the media of their choice- architecture, photography, drawing, graphic design, etc. The portfolio should demonstrate conceptual and analytical capability, as well as visual and spatial skills.
-Portfolios will be accepted in digital format at pratt.slideroom.com.
+Portfolios should be designed in a booklet layout and uploaded as a single PDF to pratt.slideroom.com.

 Is there a minimum required GPA, or GRE or TOEFL score?

 Pratt requires a minimum grade point average (GPA) of 3.0, B, or equivalent.
 There is no minimum required score for the Graduate Record Examination (GRE).
 GRE test scores are good for five years.
-The minimum score required for the Test of English as a Foreign Language (TOEFL) is 79.
+The minimum required TOEFL score is 79 (Internet) and the required IELTS score is 6.5.
 TOEFL test scores are good for two years.
 Please note that test scores are just one component of review when deciding admissions.